Catholic Legal Immigration Network, Inc. (clinic)

 Our Story

 In 1988, the U.S. Conference of Catholic Bishops created CLINIC to provide legal support and training to a network of immigration organizations to pursue competent representation of immigrants in need.
 CLINIC undertakes limited direct representation through the Defending Vulnerable Populations Project and a religious worker visa program.
-Today, the network operates in 47 states and the District of Columbia, employs about 2,300 Accredited Representatives, and trains around 10,000 people a year, touching the lives of hundreds of thousands of immigrants.
+Today, the network operates in 47 states and the District of Columbia, employs about 2,300 accredited representatives, and trains around 10,000 people a year, touching the lives of hundreds of thousands of immigrants.

-Visit the Catholic Legal Immigration Network, Inc. homepage.
+Visit the CLINIC homepage.